ibm-cloud-docs/vpc/block_storage_is_manage.md

 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
 Further, when you delete a block storage volume, those blocks must be overwritten before that block storage is made available again, either to you or to another customer.

-Further, when IBM decomissions a physical drive, the drive is destroyed prior to disposal.
-Decomissioned drives are unusable and any data on them is completely inaccessible.
+Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
+Decomissioned drives are unusable and any data on them is inaccessible.

-## Sanitizing your data before deleting a volume
+## Sanitize your data before you delete a volume
 {: #block-storage-sanitization}

-When you delete a block storage volume, IBM guarantees that your data is completely inaccessible on the physical disk and is eventually [eradicated](#block-storage-data-eradication).
-If you have additional compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
-For information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final){: external}.
+When you delete a block storage volume, IBM guarantees that your data is inaccessible on the physical disk and is eventually [eradicated](#block-storage-data-eradication).
+If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
+For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final){: external}.

 Sanitizing and deleting the volume means your data can't be restored.